0xPolygonMiden/miden-client/crates/web-client/README.md

 const webClient = new WebClient();

 // Creates the internal client of a previously instantiated WebClient.
 // Can provide `node_url` as an optional parameter.
-Defaults to "http://18.203.155.106:57291" which is the URL
+Defaults to the tesnet RPC URL. await webClient.create_client();
-// of the remote miden node.
-await webClient.create_client();
 ```
 Example specifying a specific node URL: